-- \Box Check box if none. - e.
+e.
 INTERESTS IN INTANGIBLE PROPERTY.
 List any interest valued in excess of \$1,000 in intangible property, not reported above, owned by any Covered Person.
 This includes, but is not limited to, an interest in any partnership, corporation, limited liability company, trust, copyright, trademark, or chose in action.

 Description of Intangible Property Nature of Interest Income Received?
-(Yes/No)

-- \Box Check box if none. - f.
+(Yes/No) Check box if none. : f.
 EMPLOYMENT.
-List every paid employment of a Covered Person, with the exception of the filing judge's judicial employment.

-- \Box Check box if none. - g.
-NONINVESTMENT INCOME.
-List the nature of all noninvestment income, other than employment income, received by a Covered Person from any one source that totals at least \$1,000 in the 12-month period before the Record Date.
-Income includes, but is not limited to, fees, commissions, payments for personal services, and royalties.
-Do not include the amount.

-Source of Noninvestment Income Nature of Noninvestment Income (Commission, Royalty, etc.)
+List every particle exception of the filing judge's jud aid employment of a Covered Per dicial employment. rson, with the Nar ne of Employer Check box if none. : other than employment income, rethat totals at least \$1,000 in the 1 List the nature of all non-invest eceived by a Covered Person from a 2-month period before the Record les, commissions, payments for personnum. ny one source Date.
+Income Source of Non-Investment Income Nature of Non-Investme (Commission, Royal Check box if none.